-That State will assign staff to support and facilitate work of the advisory committee.
+That State will assign staff to support and facilitate work of the committee.
+The committee shall be jointly led by the Employer and the Union.

-The committee will convene no later than six (6) months after the effective date of the contract.
-The committee will complete their work by December 31, 2022.
+The committee will convene no later than thirty (30) days after the effective date of the contract.
+The committee will complete their work by January 31, 2025.